gmnr/gmnr.github.io/content/reading/giulio-cesare.md

 layout: book-review
 ---

-I picked up this book by chance while browsing around in a local library.
+I picked up this book by chance while browsing around in a local library.<br>
 The edition I ended up taking had that famous bust of Caesar that now is a popular souvenir at the Vatican Museum.

 ![Caesar bust, now in the Vatican Museum](/img/caesar/bust.jpeg "The bust in question")

-I always wanted to read a monograph about the most important (?) man for the Western Civilization.
+I always wanted to read a monograph about the most important (?) man for the Western Civilization.<br>
 (I mean, heck, the various European titles all meant Caesar: Zar, Kaiser, Cesar; and they all emanate from this one Caesar).

-> Eventually, during the Empire, it even became a job description.
+> Eventually, during the Empire, it even became a job description.<br>
 > I'm looking at you Diocletian.

 Much of this recognition however, lays within the subtle and widespread PR policies of his successor, which